openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

         that <*techonology name*> is valuable and wish to make a case for retaining it and taking over its maintainership, please speak up on the issue linked above.

-        After acceptance, you must watch the Github issue for any future notifications around removal, or wait for the release notes of the relevant named release.
+        After acceptance, all future notifications around removal will only be posted to the GitHub issue, so be sure to watch that issue if you want further updates.

         Thanks,
         <*Your name*>